memtt/malt/doc/source/advanced/options.rst

     resolve=true           ; Automatically resolve symbols with addr2line at exit.
+    libunwind=false        ; Enable of disable usage of libunwind to backtrace. skip=4                 ; Number of stack frame to skip in order to cut at malloc level

+	[sampling]
+    enabled=false          ; Sample and instrument only some stack. bandwidth=4093         ; Instrument the stack when seen passed 4K-3 bytes of alloc requests (ideally should be prime number). count=571              ; Instrument the stack when seen passed 4K-3 bytes of alloc requests (ideally should be prime number).

+	[addr2line]
-    libunwind=false        ; Enable of disable usage of libunwind to backtrace. skip=4                 ; Number of stack frame to skip in order to cut at malloc level sampling=false         ; Sample and instrument only some stack. samplingBw=4093        ; Instrument the stack when seen passed 4K-3 bytes of alloc requests. addr2lineBucket=350    ; Handle the addr2line calls by buckets and treat each bucket in parallel. addr2lineThreads=8     ; Number of threasd to use to call addr2line in parallel. stackAddr2lineHuge=52428800; For larger elf files, do not treat them in parallel nor buckets.
+    bucket=350             ; Handle the addr2line calls by buckets and treat each bucket in parallel. threads=8              ; Number of threasd to use to call addr2line in parallel. huge=52428800          ; For larger elf files, do not treat them in parallel nor buckets.

     [output]
     name=malt-%1-%2.%3     ; base name for output, %1 = exe, %2 = PID, %3 = extension